PuneetPant/Patient-Health-Dashboard-Jivi/README.md

 - Integrated with LLM (Gemini / OpenAI / Groq) via a custom hook (`useHealthInsights`)
 - Auto-generated health recommendations displayed in a modal
 - Includes a disclaimer: _Not a substitute for professional medical advice_
+- Note: Use AI feature with care(using free account)

 ### 📄 Patient Summary PDF